George Sarton Medal

 The George Sarton Medal is the most prestigious award given by the History of Science Society.
 It has been awarded annually since 1955.
-It is awarded to an historian of science from the international community who became distinguished for "a lifetime of scholarly achievement" in the field.
+It is awarded to a historian of science from the international community who became distinguished for "a lifetime of scholarly achievement" in the field.

 The medal was designed by Bern Dibner and is named after George Sarton, the founder of the journal Isis and one of the founders of modern history of science.